infosupport/azureml-cookiecutter/{{cookiecutter.project_dir}}/README.rst

 - :code:`python tasks/make_workspace.py --name <my_workspace> --resource_group <my_resource_group>`

 You now have all the requirements for your project installed on your machine and a workspace to train your models in.

+.. sidebar:: You only need to create your workspace once.

+   Please note, you only need to create the workspace once.
+Other team members can download the :code:`settings.json` from the `Azure ML workspace`_ and copied into the :code:`.azureml` folder within the project directory.

 The following additional steps are useful to set up a dataset and compute environment for your project.
 We recommend at least setting up the compute environment as you need this to run experiments remotely.

 - :code:`python tasks/make_dataset.py --name <dataset_name> --input_file <my_data_file>`
 - :code:`python tasks/make_environment.py --name <name>`